-• A parent/carer may apply for their child to be admitted outside of their normal age-appropriate cohort.
-Any application of this kind should be accompanied by supporting evidence from relevant professionals who know & have worked with the child.
-This supporting evidence must state why the child should be admitted outside of their normal age group.
+- A parent/carer may apply to the Local Governing Body (by letter addressed to the governing body c/o the school office) for their child to be admitted outside of their normal age-appropriate cohort. - Any application of this kind should be accompanied by supporting evidence explaining why the child should be admitted outside of their normal age group.
 This additional information is provided to support the decision-making process.
-Without it, the governors would be unable to make an informed decision.
-Any decision must be made in the best interests of the child and the governors will consider the child's individual circumstances and any other professional evidence submitted or provided.
+Without it, the governors would be unable to make an informed decision. - Any decision must be made in the best interests of the child, and the governors will consider the views of the child's parents and the view of the Headteacher, as well as the child's individual circumstances and any evidence submitted or provided.
+This may include information about the child's academic, social and emotional development; where relevant, the child's medical history and the views of a medical professional; whether the child has previously been educated out of year group; whether the child may naturally have fallen into a lower age group if not for being born prematurely. - There is no right of appeal against a refusal to admit out of year group, but reasons will be given for the Local Governing Body's decision.